kmarkiv/kmarkiv.github.io/README.md

 ### Services

-- Organizer: [HCIxB](hcixb.org) is a community of researchers across the world
+- [HCIxB Organizer]: [HCIxB](hcixb.org) is a community of researchers across the world
-- Volunteer: SIGCHI Development Fund
+- [SIGCHI Development Fund Volunteer]: I help with the events calendar at sigchi.org
-- Reviewer: CSCW, CHI, CHI extended abstract, CHI case studies, ACM COMPASS
+- [Regular reviewer]: CSCW, CHI, CHI extended abstract, CHI case studies, ACM COMPASS
-- Fundraising: I have raised ~$25,000 for various causes in India, thanks to Milaap.
+- [Fundraising]: I have raised ~$25,000 for various causes in India, thanks to Milaap.org, social media, and my supportive family.
-- SV Temple: I volunteer as a second language(Kannada) teacher for little kids at the local temple in Pittsburgh.
+- [SV Temple volunteer]: During school, I volunteer as a second language(Kannada) teacher for little kids at the local temple in Pittsburgh.

 ### Swimming
 I am a long-distance swimmer, and I have raised money for charity by partnering with NGOs in India.
-You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/)
+You can read more about my adventures on my [blog](https://kmarkiv.wordpress.com/2017/06/21/swimming-10-miles-from-elephanta-island-to-gateway-of-india-for-acid-attack/){:target="_blank" rel="noopener"}

 * Elephanta to Gateway of India for supporting acid attack victims
 * Swim Miami 2016 for buying wheelchairs for differently-abled people